kingluo/myresume/README.md

 * only the authorized users could access the encrypted fields
 * support alias and composite types
 * enable configuration updates on runtime

-### Postgresql failover agent

-*2018 Ecrission*

-*written in golang*

-It uses consul to health checking the postgresql service.

-When the service is failed, it does the failover procedure:

-* ensure the slaves pull and apply the lastest WAL logs
-* choose the best slave (with lastest WAL applied) as new master
-* promote the new master
-* update the consule service definition

 ### Postgresql cross-dc replication